bobgood2/ShardMind/App/Orchestrator/prompts/reason.md

 now("previous Tuesday") -> Most recent Tuesday
 now("following Friday") -> Next Friday
 now("Wednesday") -> Upcoming Wednesday

-Combining Adjustments:
+## Combining Adjustments:

 now("March 15 2PM plus 3 days end") -> 2:00 PM on March 18
-now("April minus 1 year end") -> End of April last year Explicit Date and Time:
+now("April minus 1 year end") -> End of April last year

-now("2022 March 15") -> March 15, 2022
-now("2022 March 15 2PM") -> March 15, 2022 at 2:00 PM

-Instructions:
+## now() Instructions:
-the statement can only contain words seen in examples, plus month names, week names, plus timespans such as minute, hour, day, week, month, year and quarter.
+the statement can only contain words seen in examples.
-Any thing else should be constructed from the above examples. since the word 'noon' is not in the example, you would need to use 12PM, and if the user asked for the 3rd quarter, you would have to go to the beginning of the year and then add adjustments.
+All months and days of weeks may be used as in emamples Anything else should be constructed from the above examples. since the word 'noon' is not in the examples, you would need to use 12PM if the user asked for the 3rd quarter, you would have to go to the beginning of the year and then add adjustments.

 # Return Value:
 The return value of a search function is a list of objects: